Visit Mačkafé Bratislava (Cat Cafe) whilst you’re visiting the beautiful capital city of Slovakia.

-One way that to encourage our children to spend hours walking around cities they have no real interest in visiting, is by breaking trips into manageable sizes and negotiating more interesting stop offs for them.
+One way to encourage our children to spend hours walking around cities they have no real interest in visiting is by breaking trips into manageable sizes and negotiating more interesting stop-offs for them.
 When we were staying in Bratislava, we proposed visiting Bratislava’s castle, I quote one of my children who said “Oh no, not a castle.
 They all look the same“.
-So I giggled at this because I’m pretty sure I said exactly the same to my parents twenty something years ago.
 So on our way to Hrad (Bratislava Castle) we decided to pop into Mačkafé Bratislava!

-Cat cafes are designed to be therapeutic and relive the stress of urban life.
-However if you’re like us and your lifestyle just doesn’t allow for pets, they’re also a fabulous idea!!
+Cat cafes are designed to be therapeutic and relieve the stress of urban life.
+However, if you’re like us and your lifestyle just doesn’t allow for pets, they’re also a fabulous idea!!

-Mačkafé has only been open a year but it has already amassed a feedback of over 300 on facebook alone.
-They must be doing something right.
+Mačkafé had only been open a year when we visited but had already amassed feedback of over 300 on Facebook alone.
+They are doing something right.

 Mačkafé can be found on a narrow, hilly, one-way street.
 We found it easier to walk everywhere within Bratislava as it is quite a small city and parking is very challenging.